grufkork/touchosc-dj/README.md

 Throw `TouchOSC.midi.xml` and `Grufkork-TouchOSC-scripts.js` into `AppData/Local/Mixxx/controllers`.
 Then open Mixxx, go to the settings > controllers > TouchOSC Bridge.
 Under "Load Mapping", choose `TouchOSC`.
 Apply, and you should be ready to go!

 ### Layout
-I have only added what I regularily use, but it whould be more than plenty to mix some beats!
+I have only added what I regularily use, but it should be more than plenty to mix some choons!
 ![Layout](https://github.com/grufkork/touchosc-dj/blob/main/layout.png?raw=true)

 ## Etcetera